Black Belt ECG CME Package

 - How does a stroke present?
 Discuss how to diagnose a stroke.
 FLEAS mnemonic to help with stroke signs and symptoms.

 - 6 ECG findings that kill patients with syncope and HAPPY mnemonic.
 Discussion of hypertrophic obstructive cardiomyopathy.
 Why are prolonged QT waves bad?
 Discussion on WPW.
 Discussion on Brugada Syndrome.

 - What is Takotsubo cardiomyopathy and what does it look like on ECG?
 Pearls of Wellen’s sign.
 Discussion on De Winter’s T-waves.

 Approved for 6 hours of AAPA Category 1 CME

 This program has been reviewed and is approved for a maximum of 6.00 hours of AAPA Category 1 CME credit by the Physician Assistant Review Panel.
 Approval is valid for one year from the issue date of 05/17/2017.
 Participants may submit the post-test at any time during that period.
 This program was planned in accordance with AAPA’s CME Standards for Enduring Material Programs and for Commercial Support of Enduring Material Programs.

 The iPad Air, Surface Pro or Apple Watch will be shipped separately, if selected as a package add-on.
 Gift cards will be sent in the form of an e-gift card and will be sent to the email entered during checkout.

 *Apple is not a participant or sponsor of this promotion with CME4LIFE, LLC.
 Apple iPad® is a trademark of Apple Computer, Inc.

-*Returns will not be accepted for any CME4LIFE “Tech Add-On” items including: Gift Cards, Apple iPad, Apple Watch 2, or Microsoft Surface Pro.
+*Returns and refunds will not be accepted for any orders that include a “Tech Add-On” items including: Gift Cards, Apple iPad, Apple Watch 2, or Microsoft Surface Pro.